← Back to Characters

 Affiliation: Hub Technician, Contractor Pilot

-Tolin Ruul was a Jeyrhan-born coworker and technician working routine maintenance and labor jobs at the Geban hub alongside Varen’Nola.
-Driven by a practical ethic of stability, diligence, and purposeful spending, he initially questioned the value of high-risk inland opportunities, emphasizing the real dangers of the Energy Wars based on family stories from Coastal Thazvaar.
-Despite his reservations, Tolin joined Nola in pursuing better-paying contracts, starting with range training, coastal postings, and building legitimate experience to avoid lying on applications.
+Tolin Ruul was a Jeyrhan technician working routine maintenance and labor jobs at the Geban hub alongside Varen'Nola.
+He was driven by a practical ethic of stability, diligence, and purposeful spending, and he initially questioned the value of pursuing contracts inland based on family stories from Coastal Thazvaar about what the Energy Wars actually looked like from the inside.
+Despite his reservations, he joined Nola in pursuing better paying contracts, starting with range training, coastal postings, and building legitimate experience to avoid falsifying applications.

-What began as basic labor evolved when they accidentally boarded the wrong airship detail during a Joxi relay expansion contract in inland Thazvaar's black zone.
-Amid a syndicate firefight, Tolin's composure and prior Yuvaar-inspired physical training allowed him to assist in egress, handle equipment, and support crewmates on the ground.
-He quickly adapted to piloting, starting in jumpseats and co-seats before leading assault runs, coordinating sector sweeps, timing Veykar rocket strikes, and executing air-to-ground array attacks
+What began as basic labor transformed when he and Nola accidentally boarded the wrong airship detail during a Joxi relay expansion contract in Inland Thazvaar's black zone.
+Amid a syndicate firefight, Tolin's composure and prior physical training allowed him to assist in egress, handle equipment, and support crewmates on the ground.
+He adapted to piloting quickly, starting in jumpseats and co-seats before leading assault runs, coordinating sector sweeps, timing Veykar rocket strikes, and executing air-to-ground array attacks.
+What had been a mistake became a career that nobody, least of all Tolin himself, had planned for.

 About Vesselborn